PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

          > cumulative daily net cost ($)
          > average import rate ($/kWh)
          > average export rate ($/kWh)
-    6. NEW - Generated energy consumed kWh and % (of all generated), and Consumed energy generated kWh and % (of all generated).
+    6. Generated energy consumed kWh and % (of all generated), and Consumed energy generated kWh and % (of all generated).
-    7. NEW - Electric Vehicle total energy kWh broken down into grid sourced (imported) kWh and generated kWh with % of total charged kWh.
+    7. Electric Vehicle total energy kWh broken down into grid sourced (imported) kWh and generated kWh with % of total charged kWh.
-    8. NEW - Energy history sensor for graphing each SA channel in Apex Charts (Lovelace sample code included as <SA-apex-charts.yaml> - unfortunately technically limited by HA to 2h20m.
+    8. Energy history sensor for graphing each SA channel in Apex Charts (Lovelace sample code included as <SA-apex-charts.yaml> - unfortunately technically limited by HA to 2h20m.

 The solution provides daily cummulative consumed, generated, exported and imported energy (Wh).
 These